odysseyhack/mvp-workshop/README.md

 Incentives for Users:
 * No extra costs
+* Financial benefits
-* Monitor earnings
+* Monitor earnings or cost deductions
 * Transparent and fair system

 ### Impact on User-Context
 _Industry and Stakeholders_
-* Delegated authority to governments, universities, national energy companies - validators representing MID (mediator of individual data)
+* Delegated authority to governments, grid operators, universities - validators representing MID (mediator of individual data)
 * Transparent and fair system
 * Enabling new business models

 ### Impact on Society
 * Incentivizing green energy production by enabling small-scale producers to enter the system
-* Eliminating grey energy trading on the green energy market
+* Eliminating "green-washing" - grey energy trading on the green energy market

 ## Essential Details